target/lorri/README.md

 based around fast direnv integration for robust CLI and editor integration.

+:point_right: **[Check out our blog post][lorri-blog-post] to see how lorri improves on the `nix-shell` experience during everyday development as well as in common scenarios like channel updates and Nix garbage collection.**

 The project is about experimenting with and improving the developer's experience with Nix.
 A particular focus is managing your project's external dependencies, editor integration, and quick feedback.